 - 1) PHYS 237 Quantum Mechanics I

 - 2) PHYS 210 Electrodynamics

 - 3) PHYS 212 Statistical Mechanics

 - 4) PHYS 205 Classical Mechanics

-B. Electives: To be completed at any time during the PhD
+- B. Electives: To be completed at any time during the PhD:

-1) A physics elective from this list

-- PHYS 204: Biophysics

-- PHYS 209: Soft Matter Physics

-- PHYS 280: Nonlinear Dynamics

-- PHYS 248: Quantum Optics

-- PHYS 241: Condensed Matter Physics

-- PHYS 242: Advanced Condensed Matter Physics

-- PHYS 244: Modern atomic, molecular and optical Physics - PHYS 230: Computation and Modeling for Interdisciplinary Biophysical Sciences, Biomaterials and Biotechnology
+- 1) An elective from the Physics graduate courses of at least 3 units listed in the course catalog.

-2) A second elective which may be chosen from any graduate level course in the School of Natural Sciences or Engineering as long as they are at least 3 units and taken as a graded class.
-All physics courses are listed at the end of this document (pg 20-23).
-We require at least one elective be a course outside the student's primary research area for Ph.D students, which can be selected by discussion with the student's graduate advisor or the graduate group chair for Physics.
+- 2) A second elective which may be chosen from any graduate level course in the School of Natural Sciences or Engineering as long as they are at least 3 units and taken as a graded class.